 This impact extends to the United States Agency for International Development (USAID), where key staffs have not been able to join international meetings to share their research.

 “These are missed opportunities, not only for USAID, but also for the wider development community engaged in critical discussions about research, evidence, programmes and policy,” says Tricia Williams, senior manager for Strategy and Learning at the Mastercard Foundation.
-The Mastercard Foundation collaborates with USAID on the Young African Leaders Initiative (YALI).
-While YALI centres are still currently operational, Williams says, they are unsure how a continued shutdown may affect the programme.

 “We are concerned for the young people at the centre of the YALI initiative, who will miss out on crucial opportunities without this funding,” she says.

 Beginning on 22 December 2018, there is currently no end in sight for the shutdown, which is already the longest in history.
 Williams says such uncertainty from a leading player in the development community could have a ripple effect.